rob-picard-teleport/teleport/rfd/0127-encrypted-session-recordings.md

 encrypted individually much like the encrypted batches in `sync` modes.
 Because the data is already encrypted, exploding the final `.tar` file back into events to be uploaded to the auth service is not possible.
-Instead the auth service must accept a binary upload of the `.tar` file which it can then proxy to long term storage.
-This will be done using the `UploadEncryptedSessionRecording` streaming RPC.
-Each part will then be written to long term storage using ourt existing multipart upload functionality.
+Instead the auth service will accept a binary upload of the `.tar` file which it can then proxy to long term storage.
+This will be done using the multipart upload RPCs described in the `recording_encryption_service.proto` above.
+Each part will then be written to long term storage using the auth servers existing multipart upload functionality.

 ### Protocols

-We record sessions for multiple protocols, including ssh, k8s, database sessions and more.
-Because this approach encrypts at the point of writing without modifying the recording structure, the strategy for encryption is expected to be the same across all protocols.
+We record sessions for multiple protocols, including ssh, windows desktop, database sessions and more.
+Because this approach encrypts at the point of writing without modifying the recording structure, no per-protocol special handling is expected.

 ### Key Types

-This design relies on a few different types of keys.
+This design relies on two different types of keys.

 - File keys generated by `age`.
 These are per-file data keys used during symmetric encryption and decryption of recording data.
-- Recording encryption key pairs (REK) used by `age` while encrypting recording data.
-These are software `X25519` key pairs as generated by `age` and are also referred to as `Identity` (private) and `Recipient` (public) keys.
+- Recording encryption key pairs (REK) generated by keystores.
+These are used by `age` during encryption to wrap file keys so they can be included in the `age` header and are also referred to as `Identity` (private) and `Recipient` (public) keys.
+This document proposes `RSA4096` as the algorithm used for generating recording encryption key pairs due to its availability for encryption use cases across Teleport's supported keystores.
-- Key encryption key pairs (KEK) used for OAEP encrypting (wrapping) a recording encryption key pair.
-This document proposes using `RSA2048` key pairs with `SHA256` hash for all wrapping and unwrapping operations.

-This allows supported HSM/KMS keystore backends to control private key material as long as they can generate an OAEP compatible key pair.
-It also makes it possible for new key store configurations to join the cluster by re-encrypting the historical key encryption pairs rather than all of the recording data itself.

 The relationships between key types is shown in the diagram below and further explained throughout the rest of the document.